sonertari/UTMFW/README.md

 	+ Compress

 - Update blacklists.tar.gz:
-	+ Download the black list
+	+ Download the black list database, such as from https://dsi.ut-capitole.fr/blacklists/download/blacklists_for_dansguardian.tar.gz
 	+ Run the cats.php script to prepend category descriptions to each file
 	+ Compress